SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/send-test-email.md

 ---
 uid: help-en-mailing-send-test
 title: Test mailing by sending a test email
-description: Once you have created a punchy subject line, added your text, inserted links and images into your email template, you are ready to test your mailing and check what it will look like for your recipients.
-In this how-to guide you’ll learn how to send a test mailing.
+description: In this how-to guide you will learn how to send a test mailing.
 author: SuperOffice RnD
 so.date: 02.20.2023
 keywords: Marketing